Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

 A measuring tape, preferably at least 25 feet long.
-Shorter tapes will suffice, but do make sure it is at least as long as the room to be covered.
+A shorter tape will suffice but do make sure it is at least as long as the room to be covered.

-A pry bar, or crowbar is a must.
-One about 18" long, with ends at least 1 1/2" wide is far preferable.
+A pry bar or crowbar is a must, trust me.
+A pry bar about 18 inches long, with ends at least 1½ inches wide, is far preferable.

 Floor Installation Kit

-Links to several kits, along with a few other tools, are shown below; if nothing else the photos will provide a better idea for those readers unfamiliar with the terminology used.
+Consider purchasing such a kit—they are not expensive—and the crowbar, in particular, is very handy and will save considerable effort.
+If nothing else, the photos will provide a better idea for those readers unfamiliar with the terminology used.

 There will always be a certain amount of preparatory work to any home improvement job, and it can vary when installing flooring.

-The same is true for doorway jambs - the flooring needs to go under them.
-While they can be removed, it is usually easier to simply trim off the bottom ¾" or so (whatever is necessary for the new flooring) with a handsaw or oscillating tool.
+- The same is true for doorway jambs; the flooring needs to go under them.
+While they can be removed, it is usually easier to simply trim off the bottom ¾ inches or so (whatever is necessary for the new flooring) with a handsaw or oscillating tool.
 If you are installing a new door, make sure the door itself is high enough to clear the new flooring.
 In some cases both will be necessary as the flooring must be "tipped" into place and not slid horizontally on the floor; more on this later.

-All of this gave one wall to start from, but 3 different widths; the dining cabinetry, the short wall separating dining from living, and the stairwell.
+All of this gave one wall to start from, but three different widths—the dining cabinetry, the short wall separating dining from living, and the stairwell.
 The wall at the end of the hallway that would eventually be the end of the new flooring was ignored; whatever happens there will happen.

 Each width needs to be considered, with the idea that you won't want a plank only an inch wide as the last one to be laid against the "ending" wall.
-To figure this, measure the distance to the wall, deduct ½" (for a space at each wall, described later) and divide by the width of a single plank.
+To figure this, measure the distance to the wall, deduct ½ inch (for space at each wall, described later), and divide by the width of a single plank.
 The result will be a number of full planks (how many doesn't really matter) and a partial plank.
 If that partial plank is less than ½ plank the first one laid must be ripped lengthwise to make the opposing "end" plank wider.

-In our case the last plank would be only 2" wide in the worst case (the stairwell) —the solution was to remove 1" from the first plank all the way down the beginning wall.
-This resulted in a "last" plank of at least 3" in each of our opposing "walls" and was acceptable.
-The first plank would be 4" wide, with the three "last" planks (against the opposing "walls") ranging from 3" to about 4½" - were the last plank any wider there was a possibility that it would end up being just over a full plank as our planks were an odd width.
+In our case the last plank would be only 2 inches wide in the worst case (the stairwell) —the solution was to remove 1 inch from the first plank all the way down the beginning wall.
+This resulted in a "last" plank of at least 3 inches in each of our opposing "walls" and was acceptable.
+The first plank would be 4 inches wide, with the three "last" planks (against the opposing "walls") ranging from 3–4½ inches.
+Were the last plank any wider there was a possibility that it would end up being just over a full plank as our planks were an odd width.
 Probably metric, but it made precise measurements difficult.

 Installing the New Hardwood Floors

-For the very first piece of the floor, using the piece already cut to width, cut an appropriate starting length or use the full length piece.
-Lay it on the floor ¼" from the wall (there needs to be a ¼" space all the way around the flooring to allow for expansion and contraction).
+For the very first piece of the floor, using the piece already cut to width cut an appropriate starting length, or use the full-length piece.
+Lay it on the floor ¼ inch from the wall (there needs to be a ¼ inch space all the way around the flooring to allow for expansion and contraction).
 The second piece in the run will be inserted into the end of the first and will be full length, with a tongue or groove on each end as well as the side away from the wall.
 The second piece, as well as all other pieces against the starting wall, needs to be trimmed to the same width (unless the wall is crooked).

-Put a ¼" spacer between the board and the wall at each end and periodically along the entire wall, perhaps 2 per plank.
+Put a ¼ inch spacer between the board and the wall at each end and periodically along the entire wall, perhaps two per plank.
 If you purchased a kit it should have spacers; if not cut some from a scrap piece of lumber.
 Very few walls are absolutely straight—the wallboard goes in and out to some degree—so pick places for the spacers appropriately.

-Continue laying full length pieces to the far wall.
+Continue laying full-length pieces to the far wall.
 The last piece will need to be cut to length; be sure to measure from the finished surface and not the tongue to find the length of the final piece.
-Remember as well to make that last piece ¼" short to maintain spacing to the wall.
+Remember as well to make that last piece ¼ inch short to maintain spacing to the wall.

 With the first row down, it is a good idea to drill small holes in the flooring next to the wall and drive finishing nails through the flooring and into the subflooring.
 Do not drive the nails flat with the flooring; they will be removed later.
 If this is done, make sure that they are close enough to the wall that the baseboard or other molding will cover the holes left when they are removed.
 The purpose of these nails is to hold the flooring in place while additional pieces are added and thus only a couple of nails per plank is needed.
 The flooring will move about very easily and it can be difficult to keep it still while more is added.

 Take some time with this row and get it right.
-The right place, planks fitted completely together, the proper spacing to the wall; everything.
+The right place, planks fitted completely together, the proper spacing to the wall—everything.
 It will be what determines the appearance of the final job.
-When the floor in the photos was done the first couple of rows took over two hours; the entire rest of the job, with all the cuts included, took only about 5 more.
+When the floor in the photos was done the first couple of rows took over two hours; the entire rest of the job, with all the cuts included, took only about five more.

-It is also possible to drive the last piece the other direction; fit the ends together and drive it back into the existing floor instead of sideways.
-For small pieces this works well, but long pieces will require considerable finesse to be successful.
+It is also possible to drive the last piece in the other direction; fit the ends together and drive it back into the existing floor instead of sideways.
+For small pieces, this works well, but long pieces will require considerable finesse to be successful.